Google Data Studio chart highlighter

 Input box & highlighter legend

-Now the configuration of the data source is finished, we add the input box and we select the parameter Country highlight as control field (Data tab) and adapt styles.
+The configuration of the data source is finished.
+Now, we can add an input box and we select the parameter Country highlight as control field (setup tab) and adapt styles.

 Our last actions are: